-As the Founding Chair of our regional medical center’s Patient & Family Advisory Council and as a member of the NBME’s communications task force I work to demonstrate the power of incorporating the patient’s unique perspective into all aspects of care.
+As the Founding Chair of a major regional medical center’s Patient & Family Advisory Council and as a member of the NBME’s communications committee I work to demonstrate the power of incorporating the patient’s unique perspective into all aspects of care.

 Teamwork and collaboration are at the heart of success in any high risk endeavor

-Growing up crazy about airplanes and spacecraft, I learned to fly and became a flight instructor when I was 19.
-After college, I joined the Navy both to fly and to be part of something bigger than myself.
-Retiring 26 quick years later, I helped bring the same high reliability culture so foundational in aviation into other industries, including health care, partnering with front line staff, nurses, physicians and executives alike to put high reliability practices into action by positioning safety above all competing priorities.
+After flying, teaching, and leading for 26 years as a naval officer, I brought the same high reliability culture of aviation into other industries, including health care, partnering with front line staff, nurses, physicians and executives alike to put high reliability practices into action by positioning safety above all competing priorities.

-Health care is increasingly focused on delivering care that centers on the needs and perspective of the patient but usually does so through changes within the walls of the institutions themselves.
-My experience has taught me the importance of the role that every member of a team plays in the team’s success and health care is no different - it's time to help patients and families become full members of their health care team!
+My firsthand experience has taught me the importance of the role that every member of a team plays in the team’s success and health care is no different.
+It's time to position patients and families as central members of their own health care team.